 GBA has forged a green building movement one quarter century strong, and our initiatives continue to strengthen our collective ecosystem.
 We engage changemakers across diverse sectors, connecting government, design, and construction to transform the market forces driving building decisions.
 Our 2018-2020 Strategic Plan sharpens our focus on education and third party certification, while exploring innovative community-scale sustainability interventions.
 We continue to align building performance with human health and well being, and redouble our advocacy for healthy building standards for all at the city and state level.

-Serving as GBA’s headquarters, Pittsburgh has a large network of green building professionals, students, educators, and community members.
+Serving as Green Building Alliance’s headquarters, Pittsburgh has a large network of green building professionals, students, educators, and community members.
 Our core staff are located here, providing support across Western Pennsylvania and setting an example with our LEED Platinum office as we work to further the entire region’s leadership in healthy and high performing place.